 Bohm’s theories have been gradually sculpted out with experimental evidence and theoretical detail.
 Beneath their different names and shades – superstrings, compactification, Kac-Moody algebras – all these complex, numerical models point to the same basic truth: everything blossoms out from an underlying unity.

-Unified field of consciousness from the perspective of MAHARISHI’S VEDIC KNOWLEDGE
+The unified field of consciousness from the perspective of MAHARISHI’S VEDIC KNOWLEDGE

 Like all spiritual sages down the ages, Maharishi was fully aware of this unified field, and characterized it in very specific terms: